Formula for Your Mind

 We need to be aware and be prepared.
 The old saying ‘wherever you go, there you are’ rings true here.
 Sin has a way of finding its way back to tempt you.
 The devil and demons are carefully plotting their strategy to distract you, convince you that God doesn’t care, and wreak chaos and destruction anywhere they can.
 Even our own temptations can arise from our own flesh to create chaos.

 It is in our best interest to read God’s word, prepare for battle, and then stand victoriously when trials come, because we know without a doubt that our God is good and reigns over any accusation, any event in our lives.
-We need to remember we have a helper to guide us found in the Holy Spirit.
+We need to remember we dont do it alone, we have a helper to guide us found in the Holy Spirit.

-And remember, a good way to know God is good beyond a shadow of a doubt is to spend time with Him in His Word.
+And remember, a good way to know God is good beyond a shadow of a doubt is to spend time with Him.
 Yes, God also reveals His goodness through creation and experience, but His Word grounds and confirms it fully.

 References